Do colleges look at social media accounts of their applicants?

-So when applying to universities abroad, it’s important to exercise some caution on how your social media looks when applying to universities abroad.
-Some Admissions officers might take the time to look at your Facebook, LinkedIn and Instagram accounts to make a decision on your admit.
+So when applying to universities abroad, it’s important to exercise some caution on how your social media looks.
+Some admissions officers might take the time to look at your Facebook, LinkedIn, Twitter, and Instagram account to make a decision on your admit.

 “I was speechless when a school official asked me about all the clubbing and party pictures I posted on my Facebook Account.
 In hindsight, I think I got rejected from that school because they might have thought I will do the same once I join school”.

-According to surveys, more and more institutions that base their student’s selection criteria not only on what they say in their application forms, interviews or their personal records so far, but also on what they get to find about that applicant on social media, so to have a more accurate and realistic profile of that person, the browse networks like Instagram, Snapchat, Twitter, Facebook, etc. which have the power to help students…or to hurt them.
+More and more institutions that base their student’s selection criteria not only on what they say in their application forms, interviews, or their personal records but also on what they find about that applicant on social media.
+To have a more accurate and realistic profile of that person, the browse networks like Instagram, Snapchat, Twitter, Facebook, etc.

 What you should do

-Before submitting your application to schools, here’s what you should do to make sure that the positive effect of social media on college admissions enhances your candidature.
+Before submitting your application to schools, here’s what you should do to make sure that the positive effect of social media on college admissions enhances your candidature-

 Google your name

 What shows up on the first page of Google when your name is typed in?
 It’s best to have your LinkedIn profile be at the top of your Google results.
 If you don’t have one, create a good LinkedIn profile and in most cases, it will automatically show up on the first page of Google.
-Check all the other blogs, posts, etc that you see on there and delete the ones that look objectional to a stranger.
+Check all the other blogs, posts, etc that you see on there and delete the ones that might look objectional to a stranger.

 Keep private moments truly private